-Video Clip and Discussion Guide: Participants explore a variety of philanthropy behaviors as a life-long action and reflect on their philanthropic dreams and goals, focusing on what they can give and the difference it can make.
+Video Clip and Discussion Guide: Participants explore a variety of philanthropy behaviors as part of life-long action.
+They reflect on their philanthropic dreams and goals, focusing on what they can give and the difference they can make.

 Filter by subjects: